SiemensIndustrialEdgeITA/edge-postgresql/README.md

 In particular, the **chart-ui** node of node-red-dashboard allows to visualize graphs of different types (lines, bars, pie) on the SIMATIC Flow Creator Web Dashboard, both by sending new data in real-time and by sending the entire data structure.

-In this application example, starting from the data received by *postgres* node and obtained as a result of query execution on the database, a line chart with data of the last 24 hours will be created.
+As mentioned before, in this application example, starting from the data received by *postgres* node and obtained as a result of query execution on the database, a line chart with data of the last 24 hours will be created.

 With **chart-ui** node it is possible to define all configuration parameters, such as the Tab name ("S7 - PostgreSQL App Example"), line colors, axis labels and the Dashboard Group ("Control and Monitor") to which the dashboard will belong to:

 ![app-example-flow-chart-node-settings](docs/app-example-flow-chart-node-settings.png)

-Before proceeding with data visualization, however, it is be necessary to adapt the data format according to the standard of **chart-ui** node.
+Before proceeding with data visualization, however, it is necessary to adapt the data format according to the standard of **chart-ui** node.
 This is done through a *function* node dedicated to the processing of the received time series array.

 For more information on how to format correctly one or more datasets for visualization purposes via the **chart-ui** node, visit the [official documentation](https://github.com/node-red/node-red-dashboard/blob/master/Charts.md) of the node-red-dashboard library.